Who was George Arthur Roberts?

 The Royal British Legion recalls the contribution of George Arthur Roberts

-Roberts was a founder member of the Royal British Legion back in 1919 when it was still one of three separate organisations looking after the welfare of war veterans.
-He joined the National Federation of Discharged and Demobilised Soldiers and in 1921 it merged with the Comrades of the Great War and the National Association of Discharged Sailors and Soldiers to form the British Legion and he wrote about his work for them in a 1961 edition of the legion magazine when he recalled "The Battle of Westminster Bridge", which we will feature on this website during black History month.
+Roberts was a founder member of the Royal British Legion in 1917 when it was still one of three separate organisations looking after the welfare of war veterans.
+He was a member of the National Federation of Discharged and Demobilised Soldiers and Sailors and in 1921 it merged with the Comrades of the Great War and the National Association of Discharged Sailors and Soldiers to form the British Legion.
+He wrote about his work for them in a 1961 edition of the legion magazine when he recalled "The Battle of Westminster Bridge" (see our Black History Month section below).
 He was made a life member of the Camberwell branch he founded in 1962.
-So it is fitting that the legion made brief mention of Roberts in its September 2020 issue comemorating VJ day and many thanks to them for this tribute.
+So it is fitting that the legion made brief mention of Roberts in its September 2020 issue comemorating VJ day.

 Welcome to our website